utkuboduroglu/utkuboduroglu.github.io/about.md

 [@utku@gladtech.social](https://gladtech.social/@utku){:target="_blank"
 :rel="noopener noreferrer"}

-_Any opinions expressed on this site is completely my own unless specified otherwise_.
+_Any opinions expressed on this site are completely my own unless explicitly specified otherwise_.

 # About this blog
 I've felt the need to make a blog, not just so I could have a place to